Download Careers360 App

 Modern Synthetic Theory integrates principles of natural selection and Mendelian genetics as a single theory of evolution.
 This theory incorporates Darwin's model of the evolution of species through natural selection with our present understanding of genetic inheritance to present a comprehensive framework for studying biological evolution.

-The theory is critical in biology due to explanations for what diversified life on Earth is, showing how modifications in genetics and environmental conditions fuel evolutionary change.
-Having integrated knowledge of different biological sciences, the Modern Synthesis has changed our view of the evolutionary processes of change and adaptation of species over time.
+The theory is critical in biology as it explains what diversified life on Earth.
+It also shows how modifications in genetics and environmental conditions fuel evolutionary change.
+The compilation of knowledge of different biological sciences, the Modern Synthesis has changed the view of the evolution and adaptation of species over time.
 The modern synthesis began with the synthetic theory of evolution in the early twentieth century.
-It brought together some of Darwin's and Mendel's findings, representing the biochemical and evolutionary points of view.
-Key contributions by scientists like Ronald Fisher, J.B.S.
+It brought together some of Darwin's contributions and Mendel's findings, representing the biochemical and evolutionary points of view.
+The key contributions were made by scientists like Ronald Fisher, J.B.S.
 Haldane, and Sewall Wright provided mathematical models of genetic variation and selection pressures within populations.

 NEET Highest Scoring Chapters & Topics